 Installation packages for the program are available from the Hydrologic Engineering Center (HEC) website where the current version of the program is always available.
-Old versions of the program are only available upon request.
+Old versions of the program are archived and can be downloaded.
 However, old versions are not maintained, contain bugs and errors, and may not function correctly with current versions of the supported operating systems.

-Microsoft Windows® Operating System
+Microsoft Windows Operating System

 You must obtain the installer before you can setup the program on your computer.
 If you have access to the internet, the installer can be downloaded directly from the HEC website at www.hec.usace.army.mil.
 If you do not have access to the internet then you must obtain a copy on removable media such as a CD-ROM disk.
-Participating vendors make the program available on CD-ROM and possibly other media in exchange for a fee.
-Participating vendors are listed on the HEC website.
-Any relationship with a vendor is solely between the user and the vendor.

-In order to run the installer you must have administrator privileges on your computer.
-You only need the privileges during installation; once installation is complete the program can run successfully in a so-called limited privileges environment.
-If you do not have administrator privileges, the installer will notify you and quit.
+In order to run the installer you must have Administrator privileges on your computer.
+You only need the privileges during installation; once installation is complete the program can run successfully without Administrator privileges.
+If you do not have Administrator privileges, the installer will notify you and quit.
 Please contact your system administrator for assistance during installation.

-After you have obtained the installer and administrator privileges, use the following steps to install the program:
+After you have obtained the installer and Administrator privileges, use the following steps to install the program:

-- 1. Click on the Start menu and select the Run... command. - 2.
-Type the complete file path to the installer.
-If you do not know the exact location of the installer, press the Browse... button to locate and select it.
-The installer can be on any available resource including a local disk, a network disk, or removable media such as a CD-ROM. - 3.
-Click the OK button to proceed with the installation. - 4.
-Depending on your security settings, you may receive a warning before the installer starts.
+- 1. Run the HEC-HMS 3.4 Setup Package downloaded from the HEC website. - Depending on your security settings, you may receive a warning before the installer starts.
 The installer is signed with a digital signature so you can verify it was produced by HEC and has not been altered.
-If the digital signature is OK, press the Run button to proceed with starting the installer. - 5.
-The installer will open in a new window and perform some preliminary configurations in preparation for installation.
-A welcome window will notify you that HEC-HMS 3.0.0 will be installed.
-Press the Next button to continue with the installation. - 6.
+If the digital signature is OK, press the Run button to proceed with starting the installer. - The installer will open in a new window and perform some preliminary configurations in preparation for installation.
+A welcome window will notify you that HEC-HMS 3.4 will be installed.
+Press the Next button to continue with the installation. - 4.
 The next window will display the terms and conditions for using the program.
 This must be accepted during installation and later by every user who starts using the program on the computer where it is installed.
 Please read the terms and conditions for use carefully.
 If you agree, click the "I agree to the above Terms and Conditions for Use" radio button, and then press the Next button.
 If you do not agree, the installer will exit without installing the program.

-- 7. The next window is used to select the location where the program will be installed on the local disk.
-It is recommended that the default location in the C:\Program Files directory be used.
-Press the Next button when you are satisfied with the installation location. - 8.
+- 5. The next window is used to select the location where the program will be installed on the local disk.
+It is recommended that the default location in the C:\Program Files folder be used.
+Press the Next button when you are satisfied with the installation location. - 6.
 The next window allows you to choose if a shortcut to the program will be placed on the desktop.
-The program will be listed in the Start menu under the All Programs ⇒ HEC folder, so having an desktop shortcut is optional. - 9.
+Program shortcuts will automatically be created in the Start menu under the All Programs ⇒ HEC folder, so having a desktop shortcut is optional. - 7.
 The next and final window allows you to confirm that you are ready for installation.
-This is your last chance to cancel the installation by pressing the Cancel button.
+If you would like to change any of the previously configured settings, you may use the Back button.
 Press the Install button to install the program with all of the configuration information specified in the previous windows.